anvilistas/anvil-extras/docs/guides/modules/authorisation.rst

 You will need to setup the Users and Data Table services in your app:

   * Ensure that you have added the 'Users' service to your app

-Classic Mode (requires changes to Users table):
   * In the 'Data Tables' service, add:
   	* a table named 'permissions' with a text column named 'name'
 	* a table named 'roles' with a text column named 'name' and a 'link to table'column named 'permissions' that links to multiple rows of the permissions table
-	* a new 'link to table' column in the Users table named 'roles' that links to multiple rows of the 'roles' table
+	* a new 'link to table' column in the Users table named 'roles' that links to multiple rows of the 'roles' table (This behaviour is configurable - see below)

-Custom Mode (no changes to Users table):
-  * In the 'Data Tables' service, add:
-  	* a table named 'permissions' with a text column named 'name'
-	* a table named 'roles' with a text column named 'name' and a 'link to table'column named 'permissions' that links to multiple rows of the permissions table
-	* a table with a 'link to table' column named 'user' that links to a single row of the 'users' table and a 'link to table' column named 'roles' that links to multiple rows of the 'roles' table

 Usage
 -----